thibmaek/awesome-raspberry-pi/README.md

 * [MQTT Dash](https://play.google.com/store/apps/details?id=net.routix.mqttdash&hl=de) - Android App: With the app you can create dashboards for your MQTT enabled IoT Smart Home devices and applications.
 * [mqtt-panel](https://github.com/fabaff/mqtt-panel) - A web interface for MQTT.
 * [mqtt-svg-dash](https://github.com/jpmens/mqtt-svg-dash) - Subscribe to MQTT, extract JSON from a message and make lights blink on an SVG page.
+* [thingsboard](https://thingsboard.io/) - Device management, data collection, processing and visualization for your IoT projects.

 Other tools that can be used to create Visualization/Dashboards can be found under [Smart Home Integration Software](#smart-home-integration-software)